Lost in the world of grape varieties? Here is a book to help you.

 You love exploring new styles and varieties - exploring is part of the fun, but a guidebook can help you find some of the lesser-known but more exciting wines.

-The book will contain descriptions of about 80 of the most important wine grape varieties used throughout the world.
+The book contains descriptions of about 85 of the most important wine grape varieties used throughout the world.

 For each variety there will be information about its origin, its ranking in terms of the area planted, its current distribution, the wine styles made from it, and some food pairing suggestions.